 “With the Aspen location, I am particularly interested in how the natural environment affects the way we view and engage with art.
 In this context, it seemed most fitting to launch the program with two artists whose practices are so much about the physicality of the work—the shape, the surface, the relationship to light and space are all essential to understanding and connecting with it,” said Marianne Boesky.
 “At the same time, the Aspen gallery is about opportunities for collaboration and extending relationships.
 Frank and Larry have been friends for a long time, and yet have almost never shown together.
 It seemed like the right moment to present their exceptional work together in this new location and environment.”

-For general information about Boesky West, please contact Gallery Director Kelly Woods at email@example.com or 212.680.9889.
+For further information regarding Boesky West, please contact Gallery Director Kelly Woods at email@example.com or 212-680-9889.
 For press inquiries, please contact Alina Sumajin, PAVE Communications and Consulting, at firstname.lastname@example.org or 646-369-2050.